Universal phenomenology at critical exceptional points of nonequilibrium $O(N)$ models: Statically and rotating ordered phases: Goldstone modes and low lying excitations

 The fact that the correlator diverges as $\vecq^{-2}$ in the entire phase does not indicate an instability but is a hallmark of the Goldstone nature of the phase fluctuations.
 Below the lower critical dimension $d_l=2$, this divergence leads to infrared divergences of the loop corrections due to phase fluctuations, destroying long range order as a consequence of the Mermin-Wagner theorem.

 In the statically ordered as well as in the symmetric phase the Gaussian action satisfies the thermal symmetry or equivalently the \ac{fdr} with respective effective temperature, $T=\frac{D}{4\gamma}$ and $T=\frac{D}{2\delta}$.
 The quadratic sector is thermal in both phases, whereas nonconservative interactions can induce nonthermal behavior only for large fluctuations at finite frequencies or momenta.
 We thus face a case of an approximate, emergent equilibrium behavior despite the microscopic violation of equilibrium conditions.
 In the rotating phase instead, the part of the action describing the amplitude fluctuations and fluctuations of the phase along the limit cycle is explicitly time dependent if one does not go into the rotating frame, and not invariant under the thermal symmetry~\eqref{eq:ThermalSymm}.
 When $N>2$, for the fluctuations tilting the limit cycle, see Fig.~\ref{fig:goldstones}, the damping vanishes at zero momenta and the effective action cannot be of the form~\eqref{eq:thermalNoise}.
 The thermal symmetry is broken.
 The \ac{fdr} are not satisfied either by the Gaussian Green functions.
 Thermal symmetry is violated even in the quadratic sector and there is no effective thermal equilibrium emerging at long wavelengths.
+For $N=2$, the quadratic sector of the phase fluctuations appears thermal in the rotating frame.
+There is however a KPZ nonlinearity breaking the thermal symmetry beyond the Gaussian level, see ~\ref{ssec:Sym_break}.